syncfusion-content/fileformat-docs/File-Formats/Presentation/Getting-Started.md

 //Close the presentation
 pptxDoc.Close();
 {% endhighlight %}

 {% highlight XAMARIN %}

-//Create new memory stream to save Presentation.
-MemoryStream stream = new MemoryStream();
+//Create new memory stream to save Presentation MemoryStream stream = new MemoryStream();

-//Save Presentation in stream format. pptxDoc.Save(stream);
+//Save Presentation in stream format pptxDoc.Save(stream);

 //Close the presentation